lanre-OG/Static-Analysis-Lab/README.md

 * Generate a diagrammatic representation of the checker statement using the components above as guidance
 * Carry out an abstraction, addition or deletion operation on the statement at any of the components stages (E.g addition operation on    SC1 process stage) and identify CWE/Checker descriptions that maps to the derived statement
 * Validate above step:  generate a graphical representation of the CWE generated at each abstracted stage and compute the graph edit distance

+We will provide a work through using the steps itemized above on one of the checkers built into clang for easy comprehension.

+1.The first step is to generate a statement for the checker or weakness description.
+For this example we will use the description from clang checker:

+               SC: Floating point variable used as loop counter

+This step includes optional operations that helps to derive more detailed or abstracted description for the weakness or checker to aid easy mapping.
+The operations are described below.

+__Abstraction__: High level extraction or broader definition/property of a subject.For example an abstraction of the above checker description will be:

+                 ABS-SC1: Loop condition without defined counter

+__Addition__: Elaborating description, expanding functionality and properties to enable mapping.

+__Deletion__: Removing functionalities, keywords and layers of details to enable mapping and referencing.

+In this repository is a mapping of clang static analyzer's security checkers to CWE ID's [Clang-CWE Mapping](https://github.com/lanreogunmola/Static-Analysis-Lab/blob/master/Clang-checker-CWE-mapping.xlsx) and also a directory containing clang checkers with modifications to the warning descriptions to report closely related CWE ID's.
+This will among other benefits, provides a unified and easy to comprehend tool output.

 ## License
 Copyright (C) 2017